phgamper/markdown_blog/README.md

   - Remote pages to show content hosted on an onther server (e.g. your favourite GitHub project).
   - List of markdown files (the sample usecase of a blog)
   - Grouping of topics in a dynamicly generated dropdown menue.
-- Full responsive design due to the use of Twitter Bootstrap.
 - Syntax highlighting for both HTML and markdown
 - Build-in Gallery, including a lazy-load slider
 - Dynamic image resize to minimize network traffic